MuGeminorum/Snake-AI/README.md

 3. A particularly high reward for eating food can lead to quick success regardless of long-term safety

 ## Future work
-1. Training time is too short to reflect the advantages of DRL
+1. Training time is too short to reflect the advantages of DRL compared to none-DRL method ([Snaqe](https://github.com/george-chou/Snaqe))
 2. The zigzag of snake body looks ugly, try to add punishment into reward for too many zigzags